 Many Australian businesses may be unaware of the risk that they have slavery in their business or supply chains.
 Statistically, the incidence of modern slavery within Australia appears to be relatively low, but the concern is that the statistics reflect a low level of awareness of the issues, and the actual incidence may be much higher, both domestically and overseas.

-The Walk Free Foundation’s Global Slavery Index 2018 estimates:
+As at September 2017, the Walk Free Foundation’s Global Slavery Index estimates:

 - in excess of 40 million people globally are subject to some form of modern slavery and collectively approximately US$150 billion per year is generated in the global private economy from forced labour alone;

-Human rights due diligence: 2018 report and analysis
+Human right due diligence: 2018 report and analysis

 Supply chain HRDD is best understood as an ongoing, dynamic and context-specific process which is depicted in the diagram forming the central point of our report.